North–South differences in the Korean language: Issues

 In South Korea, the idea that there are linguistic differences between the languages of North and South Korea gained traction until the mid-to-late 2010s.
 However, as exploration of the actual language of North Korea has progressed, it has been argued that any differences in communication between the two Koreas stem from "cultural" differences, such as economic conditions and traditional ways of expression in certain regions.

 For example, North Korean defectors who have fled the country tend to have more direct communication habits that reveal their true feelings compared to South Korean language etiquette, which is prominent in defectors' hometowns but rare in other areas where defection is rare, such as Pyongyang.

 Research on Korean language education for North Korean defector youth challenges the view that treats North Korean language variants as 'a foreign language' to South Korea.
 Studies have shown that these students sometimes outperformed South Korean students on questions requiring native speaker intuition, indicating that language abilities between North and South Korean youth are not significantly different in terms of Korean native language use.
 The research argues against approaching these students as multicultural learners (similar to foreigners) and recommends avoiding perspectives that overemphasize their North Korean origins as disadvantageous factors.
 Instead, it suggests that educational approaches should acknowledge their shared Korean linguistic heritage while recognizing the unique family backgrounds, developmental environments, and educational experiences of North Korean defector youth, rather than demanding unilateral adaptation to South Korean language learning methods.

-The North Korean government has become increasingly wary of the Korean Wave, and as such, has been very wary of slang that reflect South Korean culture since 2020.
+The North Korean government has become increasingly wary of the Korean Wave and, as a result, of slang that reflects South Korean culture since 2020.
 In January 2023, North Korea adopted the Pyongyang Cultural Language Protection Act that could lead to public execution for excessive use of South Korean slang, which the North's government labeled as "puppet language" or "koeroemal (괴뢰말)."
 The word oppa (오빠, originally used by a younger sister in reference to her elder brother, but which, in South Korea, also became a way for a younger woman to refer to her male lover in a romantic relationship) was a prime example of this.

 Some North Korean officials working for foreign trade in China in 2025 were reported to have pretended to be South Korean for non-state affairs such as eating at a restaurant, but 'any Chinese person could immediately discern their true origin the second they opened their mouth [due to their accent and manner of speech]'.